okta/okta.github.io/_source/_posts/2018-03-16-build-react-native-authentication-oauth-2.0.md

 Run your app with `npm run ios`.

 You should see a screen that says "Hello, stranger."
-Click on **Authorize** and you'll be prompted to continue or cancel.
+Click on **Authorize**, and you'll be prompted to continue or cancel.

 | {% img blog/react-native-app-auth/hello.png alt:"Hello, stranger" width:"400" %} | {% img blog/react-native-app-auth/continue.png alt:"Cancel or Continue" width:"400" %} |

 Click **Continue** and you should see an Okta sign-in form.
-Enter your credentials and you'll be redirected back to the application.
+Enter your credentials, and you'll be redirected back to the application.

 | {% img blog/react-native-app-auth/okta-login.png alt:"Okta Sign-In" width:"400" %} | {% img blog/react-native-app-auth/access-token.png alt:"Access Token Info" width:"400" %} |